The Best Tattoo Soap for New Tattoos

 Even though the soap is great at killing germs, it’s still incredibly gentle on the skin, which is so important when using it on a new tattoo where the skin is going to be extremely sensitive.

 The soap has recently been re-formulated to help remove more dead skin cells and dirt than before, so it’s in no doubt even better than when I last used it.

-As dry skin is more prone to harbouring various types of bacteria, Tattoo Goo Tattoo Soap has been created to ensure that no high PH ingredients such as ammonia have been added to the product to ensure that the soap never excessively dries your skin out.
+As dry skin is more prone to harboring various types of bacteria, Tattoo Goo Tattoo Soap has been created to ensure that no high PH ingredients such as ammonia have been added to the product to ensure that the soap never excessively dries your skin out.

 Chloroxylenol (PCMX).1%, Water (Aqua), Sodium PEG-7 Olive Oil Carboxylate, Propanediol, Olive Oil PEG-7 Esters, Sodium Lauryl Sulfate, Polyquaternium-10, Cocamide MEA, Cocamidopropl Betaine, Diazolindinyl Urea

-Another good quality antibacterial tattoo soap which serves its purpose very well.
+Another good quality antibacterial tattoo soap that serves its purpose very well.
 The soap’s protection qualities are designed to ensure that your tattoo heals vibrantly, so you’re left with a bright and sharp tattoo after the initial aftercare period has finished.